damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 ## Roles in practice

-* Andriy is mostly working in close collaboration with Dmitriy on his initiatives.
+* Designers are working on the items in the milestone and making mockups for new features.
-* Others are mostly working on the items in the milestone and making mockups for new features.
+* Currently working on design guidelines for UX/UI
 * All are learning HTML and CSS to have deliverables that are a good draft for the implementation.

 ### UX Interview Questions <a name="ux-interview-questions"></a>